zhaoak/NOBODYMOVE/ui/windowing.md

 # No Defenestration Allowed

-This document explains the UI windowing system present in NOBODY MOVE.
+This document explains the UI and windowing system present in NOBODY MOVE.

 The components of the windowing/UI system are as follows: